Skip to Content

 Can Jade Plants Survive Low-Light Conditions?

 Of course, jade plants will still survive in low-light conditions, but do not expect them to thrive.
 Poor lighting conditions often lead to less-vigorous and leggy plants.
-When exposed to poor lighting conditions for an extended period, your plant will have stunted growth.
+Your plant will have stunted growth when exposed to poor lighting conditions for an extended period.

 A lot goes into ensuring that your jade plant is healthy.
 Being a sunlight-lover kind of plant, you should never gamble with the amount of light that the plant is exposed to.

-If you find that your jade plant has limited access to sunlight, then you should consider moving it to an area that has better lighting.
+If you find that your jade plant has limited access to sunlight, you should consider moving it to an area with better lighting.
 The best option is to move the plant to a south-facing window.
 If your house has no south-facing window, look for a great spot facing the sun.
 Alternatively, you can use artificial lighting to provide the much-needed light for your jade plants.

 Many signs indicate that your jade plant is not getting enough light.
 These signs include: